 Steven G. Osgood (Chair), Paul W. Hylbert, Jr. and Dominic M. Palazzo are the current members of the Investment Committee.
-Our board of trustees has determined that each of the members of the Investment Committee is independent as required by the NYSE listing standards, SEC rules, the Guidelines, the Independence Standards (as defined below), and the written charter of the Investment Committee.
+Subject to his election at the Annual Meeting, Mr. Meisinger will replace Mr. Hylbert on the Investment Committee.
+Our board of trustees has determined that each of the members of the Investment Committee is independent as required by the NYSE listing standards, SEC rules, the Guidelines and the Independence Standards (as defined below).
 The Investment Committee is responsible for reviewing and, where appropriate, approving, on behalf of the Company, acquisitions or dispositions of self storage properties within certain parameters.

-Investment Committee meetings are designed to provide the members of the Investment Committee with an opportunity to discuss the investment rationale for certain acquisitions or dispositions, to review material background items (including due diligence reports) with respect to those acquisitions or dispositions, and to conduct any further due diligence to make an informed decision with respect to those acquisitions.
+Investment Committee meetings are designed to provide the members of the Investment Committee with an opportunity to discuss the investment rationale for certain acquisitions or dispositions, to review material background items (including due diligence reports) with respect to those acquisitions or dispositions, and to conduct any further due diligence to make an informed decision with respect to those acquisitions or dispositions.